Opportunity Mindset

 We don’t need much imagination to list reasons why an opportunity mindset outshines catastrophic thinking.
 However, let me point out a few: Failure feels crappy.
 Period.
 The disappointment, fear, and deprecating self narratives of being “good for nothing” just hurt.
 Painful failures demand a soothing response to dull the pain.
 We often do this with justifications.
 We blame unforeseen hurdles, bad luck, and the stupidity of others.

+While justifying dulls the pain, it doesn’t resolve the dark secret looming under our fancy faultless faรงade.
+We failed and our self-confidence is battered.
 Shifting from growth prohibiting justification of failure, to glorious opportunity seeking in disappointment creates a much different reactive response.
 With an opportunity mindset, curiosity, engagement, and hope follow the surprise, bringing new enthusiasms of opportunity to energize and excite.

 The bottom line is the opportunity mindset reduces stress, assisting with difficult emotional regulation during difficult situations.
 Seeking opportunity in failure expands limited thinking patterns.
 We get stuck, thinking in confined circles.
 Widening inspection, seeing correlations, and understanding contributing factors frees us from confined cognitive spaces, opening a new world of intrigue, skill and knowledge.